Fuss free chocolate fondant

 But what I take from it is that I have two boys who's hearts are open and I can readdress the balance by filling them with a little love each day.
 This goes beyond a prescribed day to show your love.

 This year even my husband doesn't need to buy me flowers as I bought some myself when I recorded this recipe video.
-So maybe that's the biggest learn of all from this week.
+So maybe that's the biggest learning of all from this week.
 Not just showing our love to others but to show it to ourselves as well and not wait for someone to do that for us.

 However ever you choose to spend this Wednesday.
 Enjoy.
 Why not post up what you cook in our FFF Facebook community?